Anatolii Mohyliov: Politics

-On November 7, 2011 President Viktor Yanukovych nominated Mohyliov as Prime Minister of Crimea.
+On 7 November 2011 President Viktor Yanukovych nominated Mohyliov as Prime Minister of Crimea.
 The Supreme Council of Crimea appointed him to this post the next day.
 Mustafa Djemilev described his appointment "stupid; Mohyliov is remembered for praising the Stalin-era deportations of the Crimean Tatars, as well as the shooting of unarmed people in 2007 by police under his command".
 Mohyliov was elected the leader of the Crimean branch of Party of Regions on 29 November 2011.

-On November 18, 2012, Anatoliy Mohiliov openly stated that Militsia of Ukraine "supports interests of the political force that currently is in power (government), because the power (government) ensures stability and normal life in the country."
+On 18 November 2012 Anatoliy Mohiliov openly stated that Militsia of Ukraine "supports interests of the political force that currently is in power (government), because the power (government) ensures stability and normal life in the country."

-On February 27, 2014, he and his entire cabinet known as Council of Ministers of Crimea were dismissed by the Supreme Council amid the 2014 Crimean crisis.
+On 27 February 2014 he and his entire cabinet known as Council of Ministers of Crimea were dismissed by the Supreme Council amid the 2014 Crimean crisis.
 In the context of the Crimean crisis, pro-Russian forces compelled the crimean Parliament to hold an emergency closed-door session that overthrew Mohyliov and appointed pro-Russian Sergei Aksyonov as the new president of Crimea.
 Mohyliov was barred from attending this Supreme Council session.
 He was replaced by Sergey Aksyonov.
 After his dismissal Mohyliov stayed three more days in Crimea before he relocated to Kyiv.
 In Kyiv he became head of a civil organization which provides legal assistance to former security forces employees.

+Mohyliov and his entire cabinet from 2014 remain recognized by Ukraine, who rejects their dismissal by the Supreme Council.
+They are to remain in their positions in-exile until Crimea is liberated.

 Racist comments

 Mohyliov has been criticized for making a variety of Tatarophobic comments, to an extent that he was put in the list of the 14 most prominent Tatarophobes by Avdet for praising the deportation of the Crimean Tatars and calling them "sub-human".
-Earlier, he made the claim that a fairly large diaspora of Crimean Tatars inhabit Crimea, perpetrating the notion that they are foreigners in their homeland.
+Earlier, he claimed that a fairly large diaspora of Crimean Tatars inhabit Crimea, perpetrating the notion that they are foreigners in their homeland.